London in one day is an ambitious itinerary, but if that’s all you have, we’ve got you covered with a few options and some money-saving tips.

 Save money with the London Pass

-The London pass is a digital sightseeing credit package that can save you money on over 80 London attractions.
+The London Pass is a digital sightseeing credit package that can save you money on over 80 London attractions.
 Simply upload your package credits, and use them throughout your day.

 Best of all, there is an option of a One Day pass in addition to multi-day options up to 10 days.

-Four of the five destinations with entry fees on our recommended London in one day itinerary are on the pass: Tower of London, St Paul’s Catherdral, Globe Theatre, and Westminster Abbey.
+Four of the five destinations with entry fees on our recommended London in one day itinerary are on the pass: Tower of London, St Paul’s Cathedral, Globe Theatre, and Westminster Abbey.
 Plus, it includes a one-day Hop-on-hop-off bus pass.

 London in one day itinerary details

-Ideally, you have a London city pass or skip-the-line entry passes, but either way, our recommended one-day in London itinerary starts near the Tower of London.
+Ideally, you have a London city pass, or skip-the-line entry passes, but either way, our recommended one-day in London itinerary starts near the Tower of London.
 As it doesn’t open until 9am, we are recommending a bridge walk first.